gpujs/gpu.js/README.md

 ## Terms Explained
 * Kernel - A function that is tightly coupled to program that runs on the Graphic Processor
 * Texture - A graphical artifact that is packed with data, in the case of GPU.js, bit shifted parts of a 32 bit floating point decimal

+## Testing
+Testing is done (right now) manually, (help wanted (here)[https://github.com/gpujs/gpu.js/issues/515] if you can!), using the following:
+* For browser, setup a webserver on the root of the gpu.js project and visit htt://url/test/all.html
+* For node, run either of the 3 commands:
+  * `yarn test test/features`
+  * `yarn test test/internal`
+  * `yarn test test/issues`

+## Building
+Building isn't required on node, but is for browser.
+To build the browser's files, run: `yarn make`

 # Get Involved!